saleor/saleor-docs/docs/dashboard/catalog/products.md

 Once you have set up all your product details, you need to assign a previously created [channel](dashboard/configuration/channels.md).
 Click the _MANAGE_ button in the top right corner of the availability card, and then assign a channel.
 You can assign as many channels as you need for each product.

 Each channel gives you fine control over the availability of individual items.
-You can set a product's publication date on a per-channel basis.
+You can choose all or specific variants that will be assigned to a channel.
+Then you can set a product's publication date on a per-channel basis.

 :::note Assign a category